deltachat/deltachat-pages/en/legacy-move.md

 5. Tap the newly added relay so that it becomes **Default**

-Then, continue chatting, **your contacts will learn the new relay** over time - until then, you are still reachable on the old email address.

-**Some weeks later,** you can remove the old email address, which will then stop cluttering your classic Inbox with encrypted messages.
+6. **Remove the old email address**

+7. **Message your contacts;** their Delta Chat will learn the new relay automatically.

+In step 6. you are also offered to _hide instead of removing._
+In this case, you will continue receiving messages from the old email address, however, be prepared that **removing messages in Delta Chat will remove them on the email server.**

 ## Background